asm-products/readraptor/README.md

       }
     }

-Read Raptor will send you both notifications unless the user sees that piece of content at some point along the way.
+Read Raptor will send you both webhooks unless the users see that piece of content at some point along the way.

 ## Local Setup